 In keeping with DS's aim of offering personalisation, there are 10 wheel themes, 10 body colours, and three roof colours.

-There are five styling options (known as DS Inspirations): DS Montmarte, DS Bastille, DS Performance Line, DS Rivolli, DS Opera.
+There are five styling options (known as DS Inspirations): DS Montmartre, DS Bastille, DS Performance Line, DS Rivoli, DS Opera.
 The Inspirations mix and match materials (such as cloth, leather and Alcantara).

 The E-Tense version is distinguished by a light coloured interior including the steering wheel.

 A high-end limited edition La Premiere will also be available.

 Safety and convenience features

 Like the DS 7 Crossback, the DS 3 Crossback features the DS driver assistance system (DS Drive Assist) which regulates vehicle speed in relation to the vehicle in front and keeps the vehicle in lane, using the onboard radar and camera.